cym13/locate/README.rst

         -l, --limit, -n LIMIT   Exit successfully after finding LIMIT entries -m, --mmap              Ignored, for compatibility with BSD and GNU locate -P, --nofollow, -H      Opposite of --follow
-        -0, -null               Separate the entries on output with \0 -S, --statistics        Write statistics about each read database -q, --quiet             Write no messages about error encountered -r, --regexp REGEXP     Search for a basic regexp --regex                 Interpret all PATTERNs as extended regexps, default -s, --stdio             Ignored, for compatibility with BSD and GNU locate -u, --update            Updates the database
+        -0, --null              Separate the entries on output with \0 -S, --statistics        Write statistics about each read database -q, --quiet             Write no messages about error encountered -r, --regexp REGEXP     Search for a basic regexp --regex                 Interpret all PATTERNs as extended regexps -s, --stdio             Ignored, for compatibility with BSD and GNU locate -u, --update            Updates the database
-        -V, --version           Write information about the version and license -w, --wholename         Match only the whole path name.
+        -V, --version           Write information about the version and license -w, --wholename         Match only the whole path name, the default.

+    Implementation notes:

+        - Patterns are quite primitive, using regex is advised
+        - The --basename and --wholename options are ignored when using regex

 Dependencies
 ============